-The first is the Ethics Commission's constitutionally required form pursuant to Article II, Section 8, of the Constitution.
+The first disclosure report is the Ethics Commission's constitutionally required form pursuant to Article II, Section 8, of the Constitution.
 It must be filed each year as prescribed by law.
 The financial reporting period is for the previous calendar year.
-A final disclosure statement is generally required when a judge leaves office.
+A final disclosure statement generally is required when a judge leaves office.
 The filing of the income tax return is a permissible alternative.

-The second is a report of gifts received during the preceding calendar year to be filed publicly with the Florida Commission on Ethics.
-The gifts to be reported are in accordance with Canon 5D(5)(h).
-This reporting is in lieu of that prescribed by statute as stated in the Supreme Court's opinion rendered in In re Code of Judicial Conduct, 281 So.
-2d 21 (Fla.1973).
+The second is a report of gifts, reimbursements or direct payments of expenses, and waivers of fees or charges accepted during the preceding calendar year to be filed publicly with the Florida Commission on Ethics.
+The gifts to be reported are in accordance with Canons 5D(5)(a) and 5D(5)(h).
+The expense reimbursements and payments, and waivers to be reported are in accordance with Canon 6A(3).
+This reporting is in lieu of that prescribed by statute as stated in the Supreme Court's opinion rendered in In re Code of Judicial Conduct, 281 So.2d 21 (Fla.1973).
 The form for this report is as follows: